fabienfrfr/tptt/scripts/README.md

 # Titanesque Scripts

-This Python script downloads and extracts **only the `scripts` folder** from the `main` branch of the [fabienfrfr/tptt](https://github.com/fabienfrfr/tptt) GitHub repository.
+This Python script downloads and extracts **`scripts`** from the `main` branch of the [fabienfrfr/tptt](https://github.com/fabienfrfr/tptt) GitHub repository.

-## Features

-- Downloads the `.zip` archive of the `main` branch
-- Extracts its contents into a temporary folder
-- Copies only the `scripts` directory and its content to the current working directory (preserving structure)
-- Deletes temporary files after extraction
+⚠️ This folder contains prototype scripts for experimentation and testing purposes only.
+It is not designed or tested for production use.
+This scripts is designed if you want to reproduce the results in [TPTT](https://arxiv.org/abs/2506.17671) paper.

 ## Usage on Notebook